qudo-lucas/lmf/readme.md

 **api/middleware.js --> api/posts.js**

-Middleware is then renamed as the original function and it's require has also been updated to reference the new name of the original function.
+The contents of middleware are written to a file next to the original function and named as the original functions name.
+This is now your route's entry point.
 ```javascript
 // Reference updated
 const route = require("./_lmf.posts.js");